Deinonychosauria: Systematics

-During the dinosaur renaissance the American palaeontologist John Ostrom had published a series of papers arguing that birds are highly derived dinosaurs, after comparisons between the then-newly discovered Deinonychus and Archaeopteryx and noting their similarities in the wrist and shoulder bones.
-In 1988 American freelance researcher and artist Gregory S. Paul wrote Predatory Dinosaurs of the World, one of the most important works devoted to theropods ever made.
-Paul made several radical classifications within the group, in one of which he classified dromaeosaurids in Archaeopterygidae.
+During the dinosaur renaissance, the American palaeontologist John Ostrom had published a series of papers arguing that birds are highly derived dinosaurs, after undertaking comparisons between the then-newly discovered Deinonychus (from deinon & onyx denoting "terrible" & "nail") and Archaeopteryx (from archaeon & pteryx denoting "ancient" & "wing"), and noting their similarities in the wrist and shoulder bones.
+In his 1988 book Predatory Dinosaurs of the World, Gregory S. Paul classified dromaeosaurids in Archaeopterygidae.
 Paul states that:

 Many theropods have been united into new groups... but the placement of Archaeopteryx and the sickle-clawed dromaeosaurs in the same family is by far the most radical–yet it is also one of the most necessary... how alike, in detail after detail, dromaeosaurs and Archaeopteryx were.